-The Solvency II regulations, which will govern the amount of capital an insurer must hold to avoid insolvency, will come into effect on 1 January 2016 and will apply globally to companies and groups with headquarters in all 27 European Union countries plus Norway, Liechtenstein and Iceland that will be implementing
+The Solvency II regulations, which will govern the amount of capital an insurer must hold to avoid insolvency, will come into effect on 1 January 2016 and will apply globally to companies and groups with headquarters in all 27 European Union countries plus Norway, Liechtenstein and Iceland that will be implementing the regulation.

 The regime’s requirements are segmented into three pillars: Pillar I, which contains the quantitative rules for calculating target capital; Pillar II, the detailed qualitative risk management and supervision requirements; and Pillar III, the technical reports needed to fulfil its disclosure and transparency requirements.

 Companies are currently under substantial pressure to implement many changes to operations to ensure full compliance with the finalised standards and guidelines at the regime’s launch.
 This is quite challenging, as many of the regulation’s technical details and implementation elements are still being negotiated and finalised.